 These rules go for shoes, too.
 Got holes or extreme wear on the soles?
 They've got to go.
 Haven't worn them in a year and you don’t see some big event coming up where they’d be useful?
 Off to charity.
 Love 'em and wear them?
 They're keepers.
 DUH!!

 If your shoes are just a little dirty, clean them!
 I just did this with a pair of my white Nikes.
 Good as new!

 Your closet cleaning journey is almost over.
 Now you just need to put everything from the keep pile back in your closet or on your shelves.

-For the rest, it's important you get deal with them right away.
+For the rest, you must deal with them right away.
 Taking action will prevent those items from taking up space and potentially making their way back into your closet…..
-I cleaned out my closet during the quartine… that is the only exception.
-I’m waiting for donation centers here in LA to open back up.
+I cleaned out my closet during the quartine… that is the only exception since I’m waiting for donation centers here in LA to open back up.

 Put the trash bag in your bin right away.
 Drive the charity bag to your local drop-off point right away.
 No waiting!